aahmad4/ViralCheck/README.md

 </p>

 <p align="center">
-A link to our devpost submission can be found here: https://devpost.com/software/viralcheck-social-media-app
+A link to our devpost submission can be found here: <a href="https://devpost.com/software/viralcheck-social-media-app" target="_blank">devpost.com/software/viralcheck-social-media-app</a>
 </p>

 <p align="center">
-A link to a small demo of the apps purpose and functionality can be seen here: https://youtu.be/3txJLnwXW24
+A link to a small demo of the apps purpose and functionality can be seen here: <a href="https://youtu.be/3txJLnwXW24" target="_blank">youtu.be/3txJLnwXW24</a>
 </p>

 <p align="center">
-A link to the current hosted version can be found here: https://viralcheck-1.aahmad4.repl.co/ (Keep in mind that the machine learning model can't be hosted on repl due to its file size so this just has the full UI and login-functionality aspect without the ml)
+A link to the current hosted version can be found here: <a href="https://viralcheck-1.aahmad4.repl.co" target="_blank">viralcheck-1.aahmad4.repl.co</a> (Keep in mind that the machine learning model can't be hosted on repl due to its file size so this just has the full UI and login-functionality aspect without the ml)
 </p>

 ## Screenshot Of Home Page